Sonoma Water’s History

 In 1950, the U.S. House of Representatives authorized the construction of Coyote Valley Dam near Ukiah.
 The project began in 1956 and was completed and dedicated in 1959, at a cost of $5.6 million raised through a bond measure.
 The dam created Lake Mendocino and was operated by the U.S. Army Corps of Engineers.
 It helped reduce high winter flows and stored 118,000 acre-feet of water.
 An acre-foot of water equates to 325,851 gallons.
 The Sonoma County Water Agency and the Mendocino County Russian River Flood Control and Water Conservation Improvement District share state water rights permits to store water in the reservoir.
 However, as the local sponsor for the construction of Coyote Valley Dam, the Sonoma County Water Agency has maintained the right to control releases from the water supply pool in Lake Mendocino.

 Once water stored in the lake reached the flood control pool, releases were determined by the Army Corps.
-As the local sponsor for the project, the Sonoma Water also assumed responsibility for maintaining channelization works on the Russian River constructed along with Coyote Valley Dam.
+As the local sponsor for the project, Sonoma Water also assumed responsibility for maintaining channelization works on the Russian River constructed along with Coyote Valley Dam.

 Christmas Day floods